 Market values.
 A change in property values or market conditions, like those in the housing crisis four years ago, can place a burden on a homeowner’s mortgage.
 In some circumstances, a homeowner in financial trouble may be unable to sell their property, but unable to keep up with their monthly payments, they develop an underwater mortgage.

 An underwater mortgage may feel like it sounds — that a homeowner’s finances and livelihood are drowning.
-But homeowners can find help through government-sponsored programs and other smart financial approaches.
+But homeowners can find help through government-sponsored mortgage assistance programs and other smart financial approaches.

 “HARP” and “HAMP.”
 Refinancing underwater mortgages can happen via federal relief.
 Under President Obama’s Making Home Affordable Program, underwater mortgage homeowners with a solid payment history and good credit score can refinance with the Home Affordable Refinance Program.
 Borrowers, according to various sources, can refinance under HARP from 105 up to 125 percent of their home’s value.
 There’s also HAMP — the Home Affordable Modification Program — where borrowers facing financial hardship can modify the terms of their existing mortgage.
 (Terms of the MHA program have been extended to the end of 2013.)